yangCheston/hwOFImageInpaint/README.md

 # hwOFImageInpaint
-This is a code repository of my homework.
+This is a code repository of my homework, which is utilized to paint image.

 ## Method

 "Texture Synthesis by Non-parametric Sampling" by efros.
 See details in `TextureSynthesis`.